GaijinEntertainment/daScript/doc/source/stdlib/index.rst

 .. _stdlib:

 #################################
-  daScript Standard Library 0.1
+  daScript Standard Library 0.2
 #################################

-Copyright (c) 2018-2020 Anton Yudintsev
+Copyright (c) 2018-2020 Gaijin Entertainment
+Authors: Anton Yudintsev, Boris Batkin

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.